 - Dirty Dog Dishes: It seems like a small thing, but dirty food and water dishes can actually cause dry nose.
 In fact, bowls made out of plastic are one of the number one causes of dry nose in dogs.
 By some estimates, 50% of dogs are allergic to plastic dog dishes.
 Switch out plastic bowls for ceramic or steel bowls and see if that does the trick.

-- Dehydration: If your dog is thirsty, its stands to reason that its nose will get dry but sometimes it will get wet in the same way humans sweat when we get overheated.
+- Dehydration: If your dog is thirsty, it stands to reason that it's nose will get dry but sometimes it will get wet in the same way humans sweat when we get overheated.
 If your dog’s nose gets dry and has been outside in the heat all day, it could be dehydration; fix them a nice big clean bowl of water.
 If it continues to get dry, your dog is not getting enough water every day.

 If the discharge is discolored and sticky, it could be distemper which could cause your dog to convulse and twitch.
 Seek medical attention for your pet immediately if you notice these symptoms.
 This is common in dogs that have not been vaccinated.